credibledoc/credible-doc/substitution-doc/src/main/resources/template/doc/README.md

 } &&endPlaceholder

 ## Behavior of the application
+After launching the application generates a log file in the `log` directory.
+This log will be used as a recording of the tool behaviour.
+Application uses its own log for generation of UML diagrams like this one, see below.

 This diagram shows the main steps the application does after launching.

 &&beginPlaceholder {